Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Now click on Uninstall updates.

-- List of recent updates will appear.
+- A list of recent updates will appear.
 Now simply find and double click the update you wish to remove.

 After removing the update, check if everything is in order.
 If so, you might want to prevent the update from installing.
 To see how to do that, be sure to check our article on how to disable Windows 10 automatic updates.